 - Add the mushrooms and garlic and cook until fragrant, about 5 mins more.

-- Add the half and half, bay leafs and thyme, turn the heat up to med/high and bring soup to a boil
+- Add the half and half, bay leafs and thyme, turn the heat up to med/high and bring soup to a simmer

-- Add the warm stock one ladle-full at a time (I keep it simmering in a saucepan next to the stock pot) until your happy with the consistency/
+- Add half the stock then add the rest one cup at a time until you're happy with the consistency

-- Add the wild rice, cover and let simmer for 50 mins – until the rice is cooked through
+- Add the wild rice, turn down to low, cover and let simmer for 50 mins – until the rice is cooked through

 - Add the turkey, salt and pepper and cook until turkey is heated through about15 mins more.